liusally/SLCarouselView/README.md

 ## Installation

-There are two ways to use SDWebImage in your project:
+There are two ways to use SLCarouselView in your project:
 - using CocoaPods
 - by copy `SLCarouselView.swift` into your repository